Description

 Oil on canvas, unframed.

-John MacWhirter, Royal Academician and student at the Trustees’ Academy in Edinburgh, is among the most representative Scottish landscape painters of the second half of the nineteenth century, known for his romantic views of the Highlands, lochs, and Scottish islands, with particular attention to atmospheric effects.
-The painting depicts Loch Lomond at sunset, with the mountains mirrored in the still waters of the lake.
-The low sunlight illuminates the rocks with warm tones ranging from red to golden brown, while the softly graduated sky and reflective water surface lend the scene a contemplative quality characteristic of the artist’s finest work.
-On the right bank, a small rural cottage provides the only sign of human presence in the landscape.
+John MacWhirter, a member of the Royal Academy and a student at the Trustees’ Academy in Edinburgh, is among the most representative Scottish landscape painters of the second half of the 19th century.
+His work is distinguished by his views of the Scottish Highlands, lochs, and islands, rendered with a romantic sensibility attentive to atmospheric effects.
+The painting depicts Loch Lomond at sunset, with the mountains reflected in the still waters of the loch.
+The low light of the setting sun illuminates the rocks with warm tones, ranging from red to golden brown, while the soft sky and the reflective water surface lend the scene a contemplative atmosphere, typical of the artist’s finest work.
+On the right bank, a small rural cottage is visible, the only sign of human presence in the landscape.

-Condition report: Original canvas with reinforcing strips applied to the stretcher.
-Good state of conservation of the pictorial surface, with signs of aging and wear.
+Condition report: Original canvas, with support strips applied to the stretcher.
+The painted surface is in good condition, though there are signs of aging and wear.